Skip to main content

 LSM Timeline

-Completed actions, their plans and completion metadata are stored in a more scalable LSM tree based timeline organized in an archived storage location under the .hoodie metadata path.
+Completed actions, their plans and completion metadata are stored in a more scalable LSM tree based timeline organized in an timeline/history storage location under the .hoodie metadata path.
 It consists of Apache Parquet files with action instant data and bookkeeping metadata files, in the following manner.

 ├── _version_ <-- stores the manifest version that is current